SinomeM/shinyCNV/README.md

 The plot has three row:

-- top row shows the LRR in a 20Mbp region centered around the CNV as much as possible
-- middle row show the BAF pattern for the CNV and 4 lengths on each side
+- middle row show the BAF pattern for the CNV and 4-6 lengths on each side
 - bottom row shows the LRR patter for this same region plus a dotted segment to indicate where the CNV call is.
+- top row shows the same as the bottom but even more zoomed out

+If a specific locus is selected, locus boundaries are marked with tick marks in all three rows.

 ## Usage